panigiove/FlyPath_AP_Project/README.md

 This component interacts with the entire network.
 Its UI is composed of three sections:

 ### Network Graph Panel
 This area allows direct interaction with the network.
-The network is represented as a graph, and each node has a label corresponding to its `NodeId`.
+The network is represented as a graph, and each node has a label corresponding: `NodeType NodeId`.
-To interact with the network, you must first click on one or two nodes, or an edge.
+To interact with the network, you must double-click one or two nodes.
+To be sure that your selection is correct check the Selection State:

 ### Network Controls Panel
 This section contains a list of buttons that become active after selecting some graph components.